Exercising is key to performing at 100%

 Pick a sport you would like to do and get started

 Take your time to pick one sport you love to do and then try to fit in a couple of other activities you love which suit your lifestyle.
+You can mix the two, mindfulness and exercise go hand in hand!

 Listen to your body, if you do some exercise one day and your body is hurting a lot everywhere then perhaps take it a little easier so that you can recover.